Duke-QCD/trento/README.rst

 This will install the compiled binary to ``~/.local/bin/trento``.
 If you do not want this to happen, run ``make`` instead of ``make install`` and the binary will be left at ``build/src/trento``.
+The remainder of this document assumes ``trento`` is in your ``PATH``.

 The code is `continuously tested <https://travis-ci.org/Duke-QCD/trento>`_ on Ubuntu with GCC 4.9.
-It should run just as well on OS X.
+It should run just as well on any Linux distribution or OS X, and probably on Windows.
 For the compiler, Clang works as well as GCC.
 Other compilers should work but may require modifying the compiler flags.